 |Publisher:||CreateSpace Independent Publishing Platform, 2014|

 If you are embarking on a strategic project or programme and are comfortable with the business knowledge but feeling a bit out of your depth with the project or programme management, then Pragmatic PMO can help.
-Why not take a look at our “Get set up for success” service, and then schedule a free 30-minute consultation to discuss how we can help you.
+Why not take a look at our “Get set up for success” service, and if that looks interesting, schedule a free 30-minute consultation to discuss how we can help you?